I Can't Stop Me

 "I Can't Stop Me" (stylized in all caps) is a song recorded by South Korean girl group Twice, for their second Korean-language studio album, Eyes Wide Open (2020).
 It was released on October 26, 2020, through JYP Entertainment and Republic Records, as the album's lead single.
-As the opening track of the album, the song was written by Park Jin-young and Shim Eun-ji.
+As the opening track of the album, the song's lyrics were written by Park Jin-young and Shim Eun-ji.
 The song was also composed by Melanie Joy Fontana, Michel "Lindgren" Schulz, and A Wright.
 "I Can't Stop Me" is a synthwave and disco-infused pop song with '80s-influences and rich instrumental sound exuding a retro style.
 The track's lyrics describe the boundaries of the good and bad of intractable desires.

 The accompanying music video, directed by Lee Gi-baek, premiered simultaneously with the release of the single.
 Sporting a retro atmosphere, the colorful video depicts Twice performing non-stop choreography to the song in multiple settings.
 To promote "I Can't Stop Me", the group appeared and performed on several South Korean music programs including M!
 Countdown, Music Bank, and Show!
 Music Core.

 Background and release

 Twice released their ninth Korean-language EP More & More in June 2020.
 The EP was a commercial success in South Korea, selling over 550,000 copies and becoming the group's best-selling album.
 Following the success of More & More, JYP Entertainment announced that Twice would be releasing their second Korean studio album, Eyes Wide Open in October 2020, to commemorate the group's fifth anniversary.
 On October 11, the group shared the track-listing of Eyes Wide Open, where "I Can't Stop Me" was revealed to be the album opener.

 The song was written by A Wright, Park Jin-young, Melanie Joy Fontana, Shim Eun-ji, and its producer Michel "Lindgren" Schulz.
 It was engineered by Sehee Eom, Eunjung Park, and Hyejin Choi, while the latter was additionally responsible for mixing alongside Tony Maserati which took place at Mirrorball Studios, North Hollywood, California.
 David K Younghyun was credited with assisting throughout the mixing process.
-PERRIE provided backing vocals for the song, and mastering was handled by Chris Gehringer at Sterling Sound, Edgewater, New Jersey.
-"I Can't Stop Me" was released for digital download and streaming as the lead single from Eyes Wide Open on October 26, 2020, by JYP Entertainment and Republic Records.
-"I Can't Stop Me" was choreographed by Jonte' Moaning, who has worked with Beyoncé for Single Ladies, as well as Kiel Tutin and Leejung Lee, who previously collaborated for More & More.
+Perrie provided backing vocals for the song, and mastering was handled by Chris Gehringer at Sterling Sound, Edgewater, New Jersey.

-Japanese and English versions

-English version

-The English version of "I Can't Stop Me" was released on November 30, 2020, as a digital single.